analyst-dave/projectUFO/readme.md

 Getting the slider to work (Chronition.js)
 - we decided to use a JS library called Chronition(by Jason Lawrence) for our slider:
 <code>https://github.com/chroniton</code>
 - getting the slider to work properly was a bit challenging since we have to populate the circles year by year in a chronological order.
 So we have to modify our <code>createCicles()</code> code to createCircles by year.
-Also after bunch of refactoring, grouping the circles with <g> tags and
+After some refactoring, grouping the circles with g tags and refreshing the tooltip per year, slider is working as expected

 Final tweak -- d3 tween transition
-- we utilize the d3.interpolate() to achieve the ease transition in d3 (it's call Tween)
+- we utilize the d3.interpolate() to achieve the ease transition in d3 (it's called "Tween")
-- we use tweening in circles, bars and the total UFO number
+- we use tweening in circles as well as the total UFO number

 <code>